unitymakesus/eghlaw/wp-content/plugins/caldera-forms/readme.txt

 Step 5 : Inserting The Caldera Forms Shortcode

-Insert a form’s shortcode by **pasting the shortcode** in the WordPress text editor.
+Insert a formâ€™s shortcode by **pasting the shortcode** in the WordPress text editor.